HamzaAhmedKhan15/hamzaahmedkhan15/README.md

 <p align="left">

 ## About Me:
 Im an aspiring MERN Stack Developer from Karachi, Pakistan.
 Completed my graduation degree in BS Computer Science from NED University.
 During my university I have gained professional experiences working in tech industry with a strong commitment to creating exceptional web experiences.
-Currently I am working as a Junior Frontend Developer at Quanrio LLP-a US based software company.
+Currently I am working full-time as a Junior Frontend Developer at Quanrio LLP-a US based software company.

 My educational and professional journey has given me a solid base in computer science principles, algorithms, and data structures.
 With a keen eye for detail and a passion for coding, I am continually enhancing my proficiency in adopting new technologies.